-Value Dry always recommends that a battery back up sump pump system be installed whenever we put in a sump pump or sump system.
+Value Dry always recommends that we install a battery backup sump pump system whenever we put in a sump pump or sump system.
 Installing a battery backup sump pump will give you an added level of protection against water damage not only during heavy storms, when power outages are likely to occur, but also in the event of primary sump pump failure.

 And let’s face it.
 If you spend money on a home waterproofing system, the last thing you want is water damage that could have been prevented with a backup system.
 For example, if there is a power outage, you may not realize that anything is wrong until there is water overflowing from the sump well onto the basement or crawl space floor.

 Battery backup sump pump systems help you avoid this potential issue because the battery backup system automatically kicks in.
 It will set off an alarm to tell you it has engaged and has started to pump water.
 To fully protect your home, you may want to consider a backup generator to power your sump pump during an extended outage.
 This is because the battery life varies due to water volume and length of the outage.